 - Juniors and seniors with extenuating circumstances may request a waiver of their required semesters of absence.
 The petition for early reinstatement must be submitted to the college Academic Standards Committee no later than Thursday prior to the start of the term.

-Students requesting an exception to university academic rules (ex. late class drop, Basic Program extension) should contact their academic adviser and submit policy waiver documentation to the College of Engineering Academic Standards committee.
+Students requesting an exception to university academic rules (ex. late class drop, Basic Program extension) should contact their academic advisor and submit policy waiver documentation to the College of Engineering Academic Standards committee.
 Students who have been academically dismissed must complete the Reinstatement paperwork and can include any policy waiver request in the reinstatement petition statement.

 Late Semester Start Form (PDF) – If initiating class registration after the second week of classes.